BGSU-LITS/libcal/README.md

 It is recommended to consult your Simple Cache client's documentation on how to best set up the cache to preserve entries between processes.

+## Limitations
+This client currently only implements the Spaces/Seats endpoints under `/space`.

 ## Related Projects
 [An application that provides a public interface for space booking](https://github.com/bgsu-lits/book) using this library is also available from the BGSU University Libraries.